fabric8io/fabric8/docs/cdelivery.md

 If you have [Apache Maven](http://maven.apache.org/guides/getting-started/maven-in-five-minutes.html) installed then the following instructions should get you going.

 * type `oc login` to ensure you are logged in and [your machine is setup](setupLocalHost.html)
-* set the `KUBERNETES_DOMAIN` environment variable which if you are running the [Fabric8 vagrant image](openShiftWithFabric8Vagrant.html) will be:
+* set the `KUBERNETES_DOMAIN` environment variable which if you are running the [Fabric8 vagrant image](getStartedVagrant.html) will be:

 ```
-    export KUBERNETES_DOMAIN=vagrant.local
+    export KUBERNETES_DOMAIN=vagrant.f8
 ```

 * if you have run the Fabric8 Continuous Deployment before its a good idea to get the latest console and jenkins images.
 If this is the first time you are running it you can skip this step (though it does no harm):